torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 	 [<c1549f43>] ? sysenter_past_esp+0x40/0x6a
 	---[ end trace 6ebc60ef3981792f ]---

-Such stack traces provide enough information to identify the line inside the Kernel's source code where the bug happened.
+Such stack traces provide eanalugh information to identify the line inside the Kernel's source code where the bug happened.
 Depending on the severity of the issue, it may also contain the word **Oops**, as on this one::